hgamboa/nova-adv-inst/LP3-rpi.md

 Windows:

-Use Bitvise and establish an SSH connection using the GUI with the `user` and `hostnanme` you found.
+Use Bitvise and establish an SSH connection using the GUI with the `user` and `hostname` you found.

 macOS:

-Use the ssh command on the macOS terminal replacing `user` and `hostname` by the ones you found.
+Use the ssh command on the macOS terminal replacing `user` and `hostname` you found.

 `
 ssh user@hostname